keeperofthenecklace/movieDB/README.md

 * covariance
 * correlation

+### Layout and Template

-movieDB allows you to view all your data fields in a worksheet template style layout.
+movieDB allows you to view all your data fields in a worksheetstyle layout.

 ``` ruby
 m.worksheet
 ```
-Below is are values for each attribute .
+A total of 45 fields are printed out.

 ``` ruby
               ant-man jurassic_w        spy